Hindu symbols overview

-Generally, the trident is a symbol of the balance created by the three facets of consciousness which are cognition, affection, and conation.
+Generally, the trident is a symbol of the balance created by the three facets of consciousness: cognition, affection, and conation.

 21. The Saffron Color

-The saffron color symbolizes different aspects of Hinduism such as the color of fire which is used on the fire altar.
+The saffron color symbolizes different aspects of Hinduism, such as fire, which is used on the fire altar.
 This color has great religious significance as it reflects the Supreme Being.

 This is to indicate that that’s a place of worship.

-Hindu saints also wear robes that are dyed using saffron to symbolize humility and the renunciation of material life.
+Hindu saints also wear robes dyed using saffron to symbolize humility and the renunciation of material life.

 22. The Yajnopavita (Sacred Thread)

-During upanayana ritual, a boy is wearing yellow Yajnopavita thread (from left shoulder to waist).
-The Yajnopavita is a thin yellow thread that is given to young Hindu males to signify spiritual awakening after they have undergone the Upanayana ritual.
-Once the young males have undergone the ritual, they are referred to as “twice born.”
+During the upanayana ritual, a boy is wearing yellow Yajnopavita thread (from left shoulder to waist).
+The Yajnopavita is a thin yellow thread given to young Hindu males to signify spiritual awakening after undergoing the Upanayana ritual.
+Once the young males have undergone the ritual, they are referred to as “twice-born.”

 The thread usually runs diagonally from the left shoulder to the waist.
 It is made using either cotton or wool.
 This thread represents the acceptance of young males as religious students.
 They’re not supposed to take the tread off; they should bathe and swim with it on.